Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Experiments

 \subsection{Quantitative Experiments}

-\paragraph{Quantitative Comparison} We leverage DINO features \cite{radford2021learning} to assess the quality of images generated by our method and compared methods that combine multiple LoRAs.
+\textbf{Quantitative Comparison.} We leverage DINO and CLIP \cite{radford2021learning} to assess the quality of images generated by our method and compare methods that combine multiple LoRAs.
 DINO offers a hierarchical representation of image content, enabling a more detailed analysis of how each LoRA contributes to specific aspects of the merged image.
-We calculate DINO-based metrics as follows: \begin{enumerate} \item Generate separate outputs using each individual LoRA based on the prompt sub-components (e.g., `$L_1$ cat' and `$L_2$ flower'). \item Extract DINO features for the merged image and each single LoRA output. \item Calculate cosine similarity between the DINO features of the merged image and the corresponding features from each single LoRA output. \end{enumerate}
+To calculate DINO-based metrics, we first generate separate outputs using each individual LoRA based on the prompt sub-components (e.g., $L_1$ cat' and $L_2$ flower').
+Then, we extract DINO features for the merged image and each single LoRA output.
+Finally, we calculate cosine similarity between the DINO features of the merged image and the corresponding features from each single LoRA output.

-We utilize three DINO-based metrics to provide a more comprehensive understanding of the merged image quality:

-\begin{itemize} \item \textit{Average DINO similarity:} This metric reflects the overall alignment between the merged image and individual LoRAs averaged across all LoRAs. \item \textit{Minimum DINO similarity:} We use the cosine similarity between the DINO features of the merged image and the least similar LoRA reference output. \item \textit{Maximum DINO similarity:} This metric identifies the LoRA reference image whose influence might be most represented in the merged image.
-Similar to the Minimum DINO similarity, we calculate cosine similarity between the DINO features of the merged image and the most similar LoRA output. \end{itemize}
+We utilize three DINO-based metrics: \textit{Average DINO Similarity}, which reflects the overall alignment between the merged image and individual LoRAs averaged across all LoRAs; \textit{Minimum DINO Similarity}, which uses the cosine similarity between the DINO features of the merged image and the least similar LoRA reference output; and \textit{Maximum DINO Similarity}, which identifies the LoRA reference image whose influence is most represented in the merged image.
+For each LoRA model and composition prompts, 50 reference images are generated and DINO similarities are calculated.
+Prompts used in benchmarks consist of two subjects and a background, such as `an $L_1$ cat and an $L_2$ penguin in the house' (see Fig. \ref{fig:main_comparison}).
+The results (see Tab. \ref{table:results}) demonstrate that our method surpasses the baselines in terms of faithfully merging content from LoRAs. {Additionally, we include comparisons using CLIP-I (image-to-image similarity) and CLIP-T (image-to-text similarity) metrics to evaluate the performance of our method against competing approaches (see Tab.
+1).
+The results demonstrate that CloRA consistently outperforms other methods across both metrics, highlighting its ability to generate images that align with the intended concepts and prompts.}

-By analyzing both the average and minimum/maximum DINO similarities, we gain insights into how well our method balances the contributions from each LoRA in the final merged image.
-This combination allows for a more nuanced evaluation of how effectively our method merges content from multiple LoRAs.